zanepollard/Site-cards/README.md

 # Site-cards
-generates positive card files for use inTSC software
+generates positive card files for use in TSC software